Topic-specific policies

 Personal comments

-At present, the ‘27033 standards are largely (entirely?) concerned with digital data networks, but there are other kinds of networks - such as business networks, social networks, professional networks, criminal networks and socio-political/cultural networks - all with differing risks and security concerns.
-So, should the ‘27033 set be extended in some way?
+At present, the ISO/IEC 27033 standards are largely (entirely?) concerned with digital data networks, but there are other kinds of networks - such as business networks, social networks, professional networks, criminal networks and socio-political/cultural networks - all with differing risks and security concerns.
+So, should the ISO/IEC 27033 set be extended in some way?
 If so, how?

 It is not exactly obvious what kinds of guidance might usefully be offered in these other areas - in fact, formally speaking, it is not even entirely clear what ‘networks’ are.
 Anyway, that’s something to bear in mind.
 SC 27, meanwhile, tends to stick to the knitting i.e. IT/cyber security, in accordance with its defined scope within ISO/IEC, so it could be that these other areas are best left to other committees.
 There is plenty of work ongoing within IT/cybersecurity standardisation, and good reasons to avoid tangents that take us beyond our area of expertise.

-I am not sure whether the information risk and security aspects of industrial shop-floor Operational Technology networks are covered by current ‘27033 standards.
-The gradual convergence of IT and OT is bound to affect network security.
+Having said that, I feel the information risk and security aspects of industrial shop-floor Operational Technology networks are inadequately covered by current ISO/IEC 27033 standards, a significant omission.
+The networking protocols, risks and controls vary, while the gradual convergence of IT and OT is bound to affect network security in both domains.

 < Previous standard ^ Up a level ^ Next standard >